saeid-aminjafari/saeid-aminjafari.github.io/_pages/academic.md

 ## Background
 *Please find my CV [here](/images/CV_Aminjafari_20230728.pdf)*

 I am a hydro-geodesist with a knowledge of hydrological sciences, particularly surface hydrology and wetlands.
-I got my PhD student in the unit of Water, Permafrost, and Environmental Systems at Stockholm University (SU) in 2023.
+I got my PhD in the unit of Water, Permafrost, and Environmental Systems at Stockholm University (SU) in 2023.
 Prior to that, I did my undergraduate and graduate studies in geomatics and marine geodesy with a strong focus on both theories and applications of remote sensing.

 ## PhD Thesis: Monitoring Water Availability in Northern Lakes and Deltas from Space
 My PhD research led to seven manuscripts (3 published and 4 under review) that four of which are included in my thesis addressing three over-arching objectives.
 The first two objectives relate to a hydrologic analysis of changes in water occurrence and water levels and their main drivers in the face of climate change with the help of Earth Observations (EO).
 The third objective seeks to tackle remote sensing methodological challenges in hydrologic applications.